 The provisions are refined quarterly as part of a regular ongoing process as claims experience develops, certain claims are settled and further claims are reported.
-Outstanding claims provisions are not discounted for the time value of money.

 The measurement process primarily includes projection of future claims costs through a combination of actuarial and statistical projection techniques.
 In certain cases, where there is a lack of reliable historical data on which to estimate claims development, relevant benchmarks of similar business are used in developing claims estimates.
 Claims provisions are separately analyzed by class of business.
 In addition, larger claims are usually either separately assessed by loss adjusters or separately projected by the actuaries.
 The claims projection assumptions are generally intended to provide a best estimate of the most likely or expected outcome.